It Was Twenty Years Ago Today (film): Release and reception

+It was not universally admired.
+An unsympathetic review came from the Toronto Star‘s television critic Jonathan Gross, "Ironically that wry mantra—'If you can remember the '60s, then you weren't really there'—provides both the best moment in It Was Twenty Years Ago Today and its sharpest criticism.
+The Granada Television documentary, imported by CBC to commemorate the anniversary of the release of The Beatles' Sgt.
+Pepper's Lonely Hearts Club Band, unfortunately loses more perspective than it creates as it blindly slashes through the enchanted forest that was the '60s."
+He would go on and berate the counter culture veteran interviewees as out of touch with contemporary society and looking defeated.
+He did not like nor believe that the central theme, that Sgt.
+Pepper, "was not just an influential record, but ground-zero for the socio-political youthquakes of 1967… Suffice to say the links are tenuous."

 Hoffman said that Sheppard's film was "simply brilliant" and "the only thing I'm ever going to recommend to anybody about the 60s".
 When asked in a Q magazine interview in late 1987 why he had been the only person to unequivocally agree with the sentiments of "All You Need Is Love", Harrison replied: "They all said All You Need Is Love but you also need such-and-such else.
 But … love is complete knowledge.
 If we all had total knowledge, then we would have complete love and, on that basis, everything is taken care of.
 It's a law of nature."